-Because it’s not hard to learn how to grow lettuce, everyone should give it a try.
-You can grow it in containers, in a window box or tucked among the flowers.
+It’s not hard to grow lettuce, and everyone should really give it a try.
+You can grow it in containers, in a window box, or tucked unassumingly among flowers.

-It’s fast growing, and with a little planning, you can have a crop all spring and all fall.
+It’s fast growing, and with a little planning, you can have a crop all spring, and again in fall.

-It’s funny that big strapping pumpkins and acorn squash are delicate little babies and something as delicate as lettuce is considered hardy.
+It’s funny that big strapping pumpkins and acorn squash are fragile little babies and something as delicate as lettuce is considered hardy.

 That means you need to plant your crop when it’s still quite chilly in the spring and/or in the fall, after the heat of summer has dissipated.